-Acting I introduces basic techniques in elementary acting with emphasis on stage work in improvisation.
-Monologues follow introductory work to familiarize students with developing characterization.
-Then comes scene work.
+Acting I introduces basic techniques in elementary acting with emphasis on stage work in improvisation and pantomime.
+Short scenes follow introductory work to familiarize students with developing characterization.
 This course should help to acquaint students with the responsibilities of actors on stage; it should also help to eliminate stage fright and aid students in the development of working toward characterization.
 As they begin to recognize the importance of posture, voice, diction, movement, etc., the students should become more self-aware.
 In addition, students should develop abilities to work well with others.